zilverline/sequent/docs/docs/concepts/command-service.md

 So Command `c1` results in [Event](event.html) `e1` that will result in the execution of Command `c3`.
-However since Command `c2` is scheduled first it will also be executed first.
+However since Command `c2` is scheduled first, it will also be executed first.

 ## Order of Event publishing

-Per Command the resulting Events are published and stored in the [EventStore](event_store.html).
-Events are published in order in which the AggregateRoot is loaded from the [AggregateRepository](aggregate-repository.html).
+The Events resulting from an executed Command are published and stored in the [EventStore](event_store.html).
+When publishing events, Sequent takes into account the order in which AggregateRoots were loaded from the [AggregateRepository](aggregate-repository.html).
+For example when loading two AggregateRoots, all the events for the first loaded AggregateRoot will be published before the events for the second loaded AggregateRoot, regardless of their call order in the command handler block.

 Example: